Unrag

 Run the CLI with your preferences.
 For this quickstart, we'll use Drizzle as the store adapter:

-This creates your configuration file, installs the vendored module code, and adds the necessary dependencies to your package.json.
-Run your package manager to install them:
+This creates your configuration file, installs the vendored module code, adds the necessary dependencies to your package.json, and automatically runs your package manager to install them.

 # Your Postgres connection string